abkoesdw/abkoesdw.github.io/content/about.md

 I'm Arief, an Indonesian living in the US, previously in Canada.

 ## Experience
-* Applied Scientist II at Amazon (Now)
+* Applied Scientist II at Amazon, 2023 - Now
-* Tech Lead - AI/ML at General Motors
+* Tech Lead - AI/ML at General Motors, 2021 - 2023
-* Senior AI Scientist at General Motors
+* Senior AI Scientist at General Motors, 2019 - 2020
-* AI Scientist at General Motors
+* AI Scientist at General Motors, 2018
-* Machine Learning Engineer at Cognitech
+* Machine Learning Engineer at Cognitech, 2016 - 2018
-* Research/Teaching Assistant at University of Waterloo
+* Research/Teaching Assistant at University of Waterloo, 2014 - 2018
-* Research Assistant at King Fahd University of Petroleum and Minerals
+* Research Assistant at King Fahd University of Petroleum and Minerals, 2010 - 2013
-* Graduate Development Trainee at Freeport mining company
+* Graduate Development Trainee at Freeport mining company, 2008
-* Intern at Telekomunikasi Indonesia
+* Intern at Telekomunikasi Indonesia, 2007

 ## Education
 * PhD, Computer Engineering, University of Waterloo, Canada